Warming around the Globe

 Click for a video transcript of "Projected Surface Temperature Changes".

-PRESENTER: This is a moderately complicated plot that comes from the IPCC, and we're going to look at a few things here.
+DR. RICHARD ALLEY: This is a moderately complicated plot that comes from the IPCC, and we're going to look at a few things here.
 This is not much CO2 in the future relative to what's possible.
 And so you see how much warming might occur for the global average out to 2020 to '29, that decade, and how much warming might occur out at 2090 to 2099 in degrees Celsius, which are listed along the bottom here.

 And then these maps correspond here on the right to the warming from 2020 to 2029, the average of that decade, and what you expect late in the century that we're in now for this low emissions.
 And then here's the same thing for somewhat higher emissions of CO2.
 More warming.
 And here's one where we really keep burning like crazy.
 I'm just going to walk you through that when all of them show about the same thing, but we'll start down there.

 First thing to notice is that these are how much warming is possible by late in the century here, and they show probabilities.
 The highest point is the most likely, and then there's a slight chance of having low values like this or low values like this.
-What I hope you notice is that the warming could be a little bit less or it could be a little bit more.
+What I hope you notice is that the warming could be a little bit less, or it could be a little bit more.
 Very, very unlikely to be a lot less, but it is possible to be a lot more.

 And so there's a lop-sidedness in this.
 And if the scientists are wrong about what's most likely, then it's more likely that we'll get more warming.
 More likely more warming than what people have been telling you.
 OK.
 That's important first.